 There’s so much information flying around about the impending end for Microsoft’s® family of embedded operating systems, and it’s true, they are going away.
 However, a lot of the information that is being put out there is being somewhat skewed, possibly with an agenda… one that might cause concern with someone that is currently using devices that run either Windows® CE or Windows Embedded Compact.
 Someone using these devices might be so concerned that they begin to replace their current devices, even if they aren’t that old, for fear that they will be rendered useless in the near future.
 And the thought of buying new devices with these operating systems would, of course, be out of the question.

 The problem is in how the information is being presented.
 We keep hearing the term “End of Life”, which one would think implies the date on which the product is no longer available.
-However, the date being connected with the term “End of Life”, is almost always the date on which the OS will no longer be supported, meaning there will be no more updates or enhancements.
+However, the date being connected with the term “End of Life”, is almost always the date on which the OS, like windows embedded, will no longer be supported, meaning there will be no more updates or enhancements.

 Not sure when the true End-Of-Life date is for your Windows CE handheld?
 Contact us and we can help (firstname.lastname@example.org).